vegaprotocol/specs/protocol/0057-TRAN-transfers.md

 Recurring transfers to reward accounts will happen before rewards are paid out.

 Recurring transfers (including to reward accounts) are processed in order they were created.
-This means that in order for recurring transfer B to make use of funds that would received from recurring trasnfer A, A must have been created before B.
+This means that in order for recurring transfer B to make use of funds that would received from recurring transfer A, A must have been created before B.

 It's possible to cancel a recurring transfer.
 It's not possible to amend a transfer, a party will need to cancel the transfer and submit a new one in this case.